Butler 7.2 to the rescue!

 The log files are kept in a date-based directory hierarchy with both app and task ID included in the file names:

 . ├── butler.exe ├── log │ └── butler.2022-04-07.log ├── production.yaml └── scriptlog ├── 2022-04-06 │ ├── 2022-04-06_15-36-12_appId=deba4bcf-47e4-472e-97b2-4fe8d6498e11_taskId=0d815a99-1ca3-4131-a398-6878bd735fd8.log │ └── 2022-04-06_22-42-35_appId=66bc109d-286a-415b-8355-1422abb22133_taskId=e959f40a-67be-4a5b-ae83-a292f96ba078.log └── 2022-04-07 └── 2022-04-07_05-49-16_appId=deba4bcf-47e4-472e-97b2-4fe8d6498e11_taskId=0d815a99-1ca3-4131-a398-6878bd735fd8.log

 Two command line options are better than none

 Previously Butler had no command line options what so ever.

 That worked, but with the standalone executables introduced in version 7.2 there was a need to add at least an option via which you can specify which config file to use.

-While at it another option was introduced too, giving us the –configfile and –logfile options:
+While at it another option was introduced too, giving us the --configfile and

 Usage: butler [options] Butler gives superpowers to client-managed Qlik Sense Enterprise on Windows!
 Advanced reload failure alerts, task scheduler, key-value store, file system access and much more.
 Options: -V, --version output the version number -c, --configfile <file> path to config file -l, --loglevel <level> log level (choices: "error", "warn", "info", "verbose", "debug", "silly") -h, --help display help for command